orabymahmoud/MURMURO/README.md

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* Machine learning model
-* Ipsum version: 2.33
+* 3d Avatar
-* Ament library version: 999
+* Android application to integrate model and avtar

 # Screens
 ![](app5.jpg)